 9) Fingerprint Activities // This is such a fun activity book that Lana can do more or less on her own (so long as we keep a baby wipe or two handy), and the resulting doodles are so cute.

 10) Melissa & Doug Make-a-Meal Sticker Pad // This is the simplest concept in the world — pages that look like table settings and food stickers you can apply at free will to create meals — and yet we’re already moving onto our third because she can’t get enough of this activity.
-Crazy good deal, too, so it’s the perfect kinda thing to stash in a few places as needed (home, car, grandma’s house).
+Crazy good deal, too (especially packaged in a bundle with a couple of other hit sticker activities), so it’s the perfect kinda thing to stash in a few places as needed (home, car, grandma’s house).